The aims of the group are to protect, preserve and promote features of the heritage of Speen, and the committee are busy working on various projects.

-We have produced a guided heritage trail leaflet (also available in Speen Stores) and have considered the possibility of historical plaques for our more significant buildings amongst other schemes.
+We have produced a guided heritage trail leaflet (available to purchase in Speen Stores £1, screen copy here) and have considered the possibility of historical plaques for our more significant buildings amongst other schemes.
 We would also like to be able to collect old photographs of the heritage that could be utilised in an exhibition display.
 We would welcome help and suggestions about ways of preserving old records that have already been collected.
 Click for Index

 If you have an interest in this subject or have contributions please contact Peter Symonds in the first instance.
 (01494 488016 or PSymonds590@gmail.com.
 Whilst we have no funding at present we hope to progress some of these ideas over a period of time.

 One or two events have been organised since the group formed.
 In 2012 a guided walk through the ancient woodland at Piggots and a tour of what is now home to the renown Music Camp but had previously been the residence of Eric Gill was guided by Nick Wheeler Robinson – (see the article in the Summer 2012 edition of the Speen & North Dean News and some more photos here).